nerissa29/reading-notes/class2-06.md

 NPM is a package manager that comes with Node;

-### What version of node are you running on your machine?
+### What version of a node are you running on your machine?

-My node version is v18.9.0
+My node version is v18.9.0.

 ### What version of npm are you running on your machine?